 LCI is conducting a multi-year study, funded by a California Energy Commission grant of more than $2 million.
 This study seeks to understand which type of incentives, messages and strategies result in the greatest action from residential electricity customers, and how this varies across social characteristics.

 The first half of this study concluded in 2017 in partnership with Chai Energy, and focused on the effectiveness of different incentives.
 Building off this, LCI is now analyzing the effectiveness of various pricing strategies for increasing customer participation during demand response events through the new partnership with OhmConnect, Inc.

-The results from these analyses, which will be made available in 2019, will inform policymakers and electric utilities on future demand response program designs.
+The results from these analyses will inform policymakers and electric utilities on future demand response program designs.